-Dental insurance is a helpful tool that can help make you and your family’s ongoing care (including orthodontic treatments) much more budget-friendly, which is why Ortega Orthodontics is proud to accept a wide variety of major PPO insurances.
-It’s likely that you still have questions regarding what’s covered, how to make the most of your benefits, and more, though.
+Dental insurance is a helpful tool that can make your and your family’s ongoing care (including orthodontic treatments) much more budget-friendly, which is why Ortega Orthodontics is proud to accept a wide variety of major PPO dental insurance plans.
+It’s likely that you still have questions regarding what’s covered, how to make the most of your benefits, and more.
 Don’t worry – our team is very knowledgeable about this world, and we’ll help you navigate paperwork, yearly maximums, and deductibles with ease so that your final reimbursements are everything you deserve.
 Keep reading below to learn more!

 Many people assume that medical insurance and dental insurance are basically identical, but this isn’t actually true.
 While medical insurance may set some money aside to take care of checkups and medications, the bulk of your benefits are only accessible when traumatic injuries, severe illnesses, and other true emergencies occur.
 On the other hand, dental insurance is much more preventive in nature.
 Biannual checkups, professional cleanings, and other likeminded services are typically always covered at 100%, which means that patients are more likely to access them and enjoy a healthier, stronger smile as a result over the years.
 This results in more saved money too!